-- Talk to your children and share your expectations about their use of alcohol and other drugs.
-Stress that drinking alcohol under 18 years of age can affect their brain development.
-Setting up and enforcing limits on teenagers is not easy but adolescents are less likely to drink if their parents have established clear boundaries. - Set a 'getting home plan' in place before your children go out to parties and other places where alcohol may be used. - Talk about calling you or another responsible adult whenever your child feels unsafe or when things get out of control. - Know where your children are and get to know their friends.
-Have a list of your teenager's friends and their, or their parents', contact details. - Talk about some of the consequences of binge drinking such as violence, verbal fights, sexual vulnerability/unsafe sex, drink driving and embarrassment. - Talk about how your children can avoid some of the harms from alcohol such as: - Having excuses at the ready when others offer alcohol to them - I have a music concert tomorrow and the conductor won't let me play if she knows I've been drinking. - Drinking non-alcoholic or low alcohol drinks. - Drinking slowly. - Not leaving drinks unattended. - Being assertive and standing by their decision to not drink alcohol. - Avoiding topping up drinks and drinking games. - Avoiding driving home with people who have been drinking. - Avoiding walking or riding home if they have been drinking.
+- ► Talk to your children and share your expectations about their use of alcohol and other drugs.
+Stress that drinking alcohol under 18 years of age can affect their brain development. - ▶ Set a 'getting home plan' in place before your children go out to parties and other places where alcohol may be used. - ► Talk about calling you or another responsible adult whenever your child feels unsafe or when things get out of control. - ► Know where your children are and who are their friends.
+Have a list of your teenager's friends and their or their parents' contact details. - ► Talk about some of the consequences of binge drinking such as violence, verbal fights, sexual vulnerability/unsafe sex, drink driving and embarrassment. - ► Talk about how your children can avoid some of the harms from alcohol such as: - having excuses at the ready when others offer alcohol to them - i have a footy game tomorrow and the coach won't let me play if he knows i've been drinking - drinking non-alcoholic or low alcohol drinks - drinking slowly - · not leaving drinks unattended - being assertive and standing by their decision to not drink alcohol - avoiding topping up drinks and drinking games - avoiding driving home with people who have been drinking - avoiding walking or riding home if they have been drinking.

-- Limit their access to alcohol.
-Talk about the maximum number of drinks (ie safer limits of alcohol use) you would be okay with if you think not drinking isn't a realistic option. - Talk about basic first aid and what to do in an emergency.
-Explain that anyone who has been drinking and is unconscious should not be left alone and needs to be watched until medical assistance arrives. - Let your children know that you would be more disappointed in them not seeking help than calling to tell you that they or their friends have been drinking.
+- ▶ Limit their access to alcohol.
+Talk about the maximum number of drinks (ie safer limits of alcohol use) you would be okay with if you think not drinking isn't a realistic option. - ► Talk about basic first aid and what to do in an emergency.
+Explain that anyone who has been drinking and is unconscious should not be left alone and needs to be watched until medical assistance arrives. - ► Let your children know that you would be more disappointed in them not seeking help than calling to tell you that they or their friends have been drinking.